kvaadit/odp2pdf/README.rst

 :date: Sep 11, 2014

 This is odp2pdf, a simple bash script that converts an odp presentation into PDF while preserving animations.
-Well, fancy transitions in the animations are not supported, but the vanilla appear and disappear effects should work.
+(Well, fancy transitions in the animations are not supported, but the vanilla appear and disappear effects should work.).

-If you're like me, you use LibreOffice to make presentations.
-Not necessarily because it's the best tool for the job, but because it's (pretty much) the only presentation tool available on Linux.

-But from time to time, you find that can't work purely in LibreOffice, with an ODP version of your slides: you also need a PPT/PDF version.

-Much of the time, you're asked for PPT/PDF slides because you're required to present from a laptop that someone else provides.
-This is often the case if the presentation is being webcast live to a wider audience.
-Also sometimes, you are just one in a long line of presenters, and there is no time to switch laptops in the middle.
-So you have to use the same laptop as everyone else, and that laptop may not have LibreOffice installed.
-Another situation where PPT/PDF slides come in handy is when you need to share your presentation with someone who wants to view it on a device/platform where LibreOffice is not available or too much of a bother to get working correctly (e.g., on an iPad/iPhone).

-"So what's the problem?", I hear you ask.
-After all, LibreOffice has the ability to export to PowerPoint (PPT) and PowerPoint has the ability to import LibreOffice (ODP) slides.
-The problem is that, unfortunately, neither of these export/import functions works very well, and neither is likely to ever be able to work flawlessly in the future.
-Why?
-Because these programs use widely different formats, they often come with very different sets of fonts, the features available on one are not available on the other, the styles and templates available on them are not the same, etc.

-So, unless you're willing to spend a lot of time manually tweaking the appearance of the PPT exported from LibreOffice or imported by PowerPoint (not to mention the headache of keeping the two versions in sync everytime you modify either one of them), the only sane solution is to skip PowerPoint altogether and use only PDF.
-LibreOffice's PDF export works much better than its PPT export, and life is good.

-Until you realize that when LibreOffice converts your slides into PDF, it doesn't keep any of your animations.
-That wonderful slide that starts simple and incrementally adds layers of complexity?
-Forget it, that's just one complex mess now.
-The other slide where elements are disappearing and appearing all over the place one on top of another?
-That's now one ugly page where everything is drawn on top of everything else.

-So what's the solution? odp2pdf.

-What odp2pdf does is so simple that I'm amazed it didn't exist already.
-Or maybe it did, but I just didn't know where to look for it.
-Anyway, you give this script the name of your odp file, and it opens the file in LibreOffice, switches to slideshow mode, forces the slideshow to proceed along as though you were repeatedly pressing the down arrow key, grabs a screenshot at each turn, stitches all these screenshots into a single PDF, and finally compresses the PDF so you're not left with a file that's 100s of MB in size.
+You give odp2pdf the name of your odp file, and odp2pdf automatically does the
+following:

+#.
+It opens the file in LibreOffice.
+#.
+It switches LibreOffice to slideshow mode.
+#.
+It forces the slideshow to proceed along as though you were repeatedly
+   pressing the down arrow key.
+#.
+At each (animated) turn of the slideshow, it grabs a screenshot of the
+   slideshow.
+#.
+It stitches all these screenshots into a single PDF.
+#.
+Finally, it compresses the PDF so you're not left with a file that's hundreds
+   of MB in size.

 Dependencies
 ============